SalehGNUTUX/GMD/README.md

 ### 2. ⬇️ Download Videos
 - Select option `1` from main menu
-- Enter video URL or playlist link
+- Enter video URL (automatically via GUI if available)
-- Choose suitable quality and format
+- Choose suitable quality (high, medium, low)
+- Choose save folder
 - Let the program do the rest!

-### 3. 🔄 Convert Media
+### 3. 🎵 Download Audio
 - Select option `2` from main menu
+- Enter audio URL
+- Choose audio format (mp3, m4a, ogg, etc.)
+- Choose save folder
+- Get your audio file

+### 4. 🔄 Convert Media
+- Select option `3` from main menu
-- Choose file to convert
+- Choose file to convert (automatically via GUI)
-- Select desired format (MP3, MP4, MKV, etc.)
+- Select desired format (MP3, MP4, WebM, etc.)
+- Choose save folder
 - Get your converted file with high quality

+### 5. ⚡ Extra Download Options
+- Download complete playlists
+- Download videos from channels
+- Download subtitles only
+- Download thumbnails only

-### 4. 🌐 Change Language
+### 6. 🌐 Change Language
-- Select option `5` to switch between Arabic and English
+- Select option `5` then `1` to switch between Arabic and English
 - Change is instant without needing to restart

 ## 🗑️ Uninstallation

 ### Method 1: Through the Program
-1. Run the program and select "Uninstall" from main menu
+1. Run the program and select `5` then `4` for settings and uninstall
 2. Confirm the operation when prompted
 3. Choose whether to remove yt-dlp or keep it